WICG/turtledove/FLEDGE.md

 Optionally, `sellerTimeout` can be specified to restrict the runtime (in milliseconds) of the seller's `scoreAd()` script, and `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's `generateBid()` scripts.
 If no value is specified for the seller or a particular buyer, a default timeout of 50 ms will be selected.
 Any timeout higher than 500 ms will be clamped to 500 ms. A key of `'*'` in `perBuyerTimeouts` is used to change the default of unspecified buyers.

-Optionally, `sellerExperimentGroupId` parameter can be specified by the seller to support coordinated experiments with seller trusted server.
+Optionally, `sellerExperimentGroupId` can be specified by the seller to support coordinated experiments with the seller's trusted server.
 If specified, this must be an integer between zero and 65535 (16 bits).
-Optionally,`perBuyerExperimentGroupIds` can be specified by the buyer to support coordinated experiments with buyer trusted server.
+Optionally,`perBuyerExperimentGroupIds` can be specified to support coordinated experiments with buyers' trusted servers.
 If specified, this must also be an integer between zero and 65535 (16 bits).

 A `Permissions-Policy` directive named "run-ad-auction" controls access to the `navigator.runAdAuction()` API.